I’ve been getting questions about how to maintain your sales over time.

 Keep your sentences short and focus on relating to your customers.

 Use descriptive words to engage your customers’ five senses.
-Words such as smooth, soft, crisp, are great to use captivate your customer’s imagination and get them to experience your product.
+Words such as smooth, soft, and crisp, are great to use to captivate your customer’s imagination and get them to experience your product.

-Seal the deal with a strong call to action at the end
+Seal the deal with a strong call to action at the end.
+For example, “Order now to start sleeping better”.

 Be sure that your keywords are relevant to your product.
-Get rid of any irreverent keywords even if they have high search volumes since it will only drive the wrong kind of traffic.
+Get rid of any irrelevant keywords even if they have high search volumes since they will only drive the wrong kind of traffic.

-Include a range or long-tail keywords since they’re more focused and give you a higher chance of ranking for them.
+Include a range of long-tail keywords since they’re more focused and give you a higher chance of ranking for them.
+For example, if you are selling noise-cancelling wireless earbuds with a mic and earhook, some long-tail keywords you can possibly include are:

-Include your main keywords in the title, and then work in the rest of them in the product features and description.
+Include your main keywords in the title, and then work on the rest of them in the product features and description in a natural way.
+Never stuff your keywords that make your description difficult to read.

 Reviews play a big role in your ranking and sales.
 The more reviews your product has the better since it creates social proof.